-Keiichi Fukuda CEO and Representative Director
+Keiichi Fukuda CEO and Representative Director of Heartseed, Inc.

 M.D., PhD.
 Engaged in research in cardiac regeneration from the 1990s, and in 1999 was the first person in the world to create cardiomyocytes from adult stem cells.
 In 2015, established Heartseed, Inc., a leading company in regenerative medicine.